What is White Label and/or Private Label?

 1. Fewer Layers

-Have you ever been given the run around?
+Have you ever been given the runaround?
 You hear that the person has to ask another person, then that person has to ask another person to get your answer.
 You wait a few days for the answer to discover that they still don’t know.
-This is very bad for customer experience.
+This isn’t good for the customer experience.

 2. Easily Scalable

 It doesn’t matter if you have one client or 5,000 clients.
-With the front facing model, you’re able to scale this without bringing in middleman Account Executives to manage communication.
-The only thing you’ll have to worry about on a regular basis is billing the client!
+With the front-facing model, you’re able to scale this without bringing in middleman Account Executives to manage communication.
+The only thing you’ll have to worry about regularly is billing the client!

 3. Better Customer Life Time Value (LTV)

-Retention of a customer’s business is one of the most important Key Performance Indicators (KPIs) that we measure!
-We have constantly proven when we are front-facing with a client, we are able to retain their business a lot longer!
+Retention of a customer’s business is one of the most important Key Performance Indicators (KPIs) we measure!
+We have constantly proven when we are front-facing with a client that we can retain their business a lot longer!
 Our average retention rate is measured in years, compared to the industry standard of only holding on to a client for months.
 As of the writing of this article, our average client sticks with us for three and a half years.
-Of course we have plenty of clients that are with us a lot longer and some clients that only stick for two months, but our high average is the key to our and your success.
+Of course, we have plenty of clients that are with us a lot longer and some clients that only stick for two months, but our high average is the key to our and your success.

 4. You Get to Focus on What You’re Good At